-My name is Tim Berndtsson, and I am Ph.D. and resaercher in comparative literature (litteraturvetenskap).
-In november 2020 i finished my dissertation The Order and the Archive.
+My name is Tim Berndtsson, and I am Ph.D. and researcher in literature (litteraturvetenskap).
+In november 2020, I finished my dissertation The Order and the Archive.
 Freemasonic Archival Culture in Eighteenth Century Europe.
+I am presently engaged as senior lecturer and researcher at the Dept. of Literature, Uppsala University.

 I draw theoretical inspiration from works by e.g. Markus Friedrich, Randolph C. Head, and Cornelia Vismann, all of whom have articulated a process-oriented view of archival history.
 By using materials found in historical collections from masonic associations in present-day archives, especially registers and archival regulations, I provide an overview of the documents accumulated in masonic archives and collections.
 Through studying not only the Masons’ practices of archiving and collecting, but also their discourses about “collections” and “archives”, I can show how archiving filled administrative functions but also had implications for the kind of knowledge that Masons found their order to be a container for.